LOCAL IMPACT – BLACKHAWK OPPORTUNITIES

 7:30-11:30 am, in the Underground (163) at Brader Way

 Let’s roll up our sleeves and help meet the demand.
 Our participation in donating blood can help others fight disease and offer them a chance to live.
-You are eligible to give blood if your last donation was on February 9 or earlier.
-If unable to donate on April 5, please consider donating at one of the Red Cross Centers indicating Club 11 for Blackhawk Church.
+If unable to donate on July 12, please consider donating at one of the Red Cross Centers indicating Club 11 for Blackhawk Church.

 Blood Drives are held about four times a year at Blackhawk.
 If you are at least 17 years old and weigh at least 110 pounds you may be eligible to give blood.
 Read more about eligibility requirements (including travel outside the U.S.) here.